A fiducial approach to nonparametric deconvolution problem: discrete case: Intestinal surgery data

-For the proposed fiducial approach, there is a large mode for the upper fiducial confidence interval near $p= 0$, which reflects the fact that approximately $38\%$ of the $X_i$'s are 0 in the surgery data.
-However, the Bayesian method and Efron's $g$-modeling seem to quantify the uncertainty of this proportion to be lower.
-One exception is the nonparametric bootstrap, which gives the estimation of point mass at zero $0.38$ with 95\% confidence intervals $(0.35,0.41)$.
-We note that this might be overestimated, as $X_i=0$ may correspond to a non-zero probability $p$ especially when $m_i$ is small.
+For the proposed fiducial approach, there is a large mode for the upper fiducial confidence interval near $p= 0$, which coincides with the fact that about $38\%$ of the $X_i$'s are 0 in the surgery data.
+However, the Bayesian method and Efron's $g$-modeling seem to quantify uncertainty of this proportion to be lower.
+One exception is the nonparametric bootstrap which gives the estimation of point mass at zero $0.38$ with 95\% confidence intervals $(0.35,0.41)$.
+We note that this might be overestimated as $X_i=0$ may correspond to a non-zero probability $p$ especially when $m_i$ is small.

-Moreover, the generalized fiducial confidence intervals provide a unimodal density, whereas Efron's gives a bimodal density.
-Thus, we believe that the fiducial, bootstrap, and nonparametric Bayesian answers are more in line with Efron's observation that $X_i /m_i$ has an approximate $\tunif(0,1)$ for those $X_i \neq 0$ in the surgery data \citep{10.1093/biomet/asv068}.
+Moreover, the generalized fiducial confidence intervals provide us a unimodal density, while Efron's gives a bimodal density.
+We believe that the fiducial as well as bootstrap and nonparametric Bayesian answers are more in line with Efron's observation that for those $X_i \neq 0$ in the surgery data, $X_i /m_i$ has an approximate $\tunif(0,1)$ \yifan{distribution} \citep{10.1093/biomet/asv068}.